ngxs-labs/data/docs/pages/state-repository.md

 `@StateRepository` - This is a decorator that provides an extension of the functionality of NGXS states, thanks to which you get access to the internal mechanism of the NGXS.

+By default, you can inherit from abstract classes that give you different benefits:

+-   `NgxsDataRepository` a standard repository class that gives you control over your state.

 ```ts
 import { NgxsDataRepository } from '@ngxs-labs/data/repositories';
 import { StateRepository } from '@ngxs-labs/data/decorators';